Vuizur/tatoeba-to-anki/README.md

 Then run `poetry run python ./tatoeba_to_anki/main.py` for the program to generate the Anki deck.

-I plan on adding more features, you can open an issue if you think something should be changed/improved.
+I plan on adding more features, you can open an issue if you think something should be changed/improved or send a pull request.

+#### Language-specific requirements

+In Chinese, the external library jieba is required.
+Install it with `poetry add jieba`.

+Also, to quote the wordfreq package:

+In Japanese and Korean, instead of using the regex library, it uses the external library mecab-python3.
+This is an optional dependency of wordfreq, and compiling it requires the libmecab-dev system package to be installed.
 ### Interesting other projects:
 * This [project for generating Swedish cards](https://github.com/vvpd/anki_swedish) is pretty sophisticated and is probably worth understanding more fully